-Mark Zuckerberg at the recent ‘F8—Facebook Developers Conference’ mentioned, “AR is going to help us mix the digital and physical in all new ways, and that will make our physical reality better,” echoing the trend we are seeing in the retail space where AR is used to converge the physical store experience and the online experience.
+Mark Zuckerberg at the recent ‘F8 – Facebook Developers Conference’ mentioned, “AR is going to help us mix the digital and physical in all new ways, and that will make our physical reality better,” echoing the trend we are seeing in the retail space where AR is used to converge the physical store experience and the online experience.
 Facebook might help companies to build augmented reality experiences by converting the camera app into a platform, through which information and digital objects can be overlaid onto a physical space.

-Apple is also looking to make an augmented reality SDK available to developers.
+Apple is also looking to make and augmented reality SDK available to developers.
 Asus is also introducing ZenPhone which comes with Google Tango technology.
-Although there are many AR apps which use interactive maps overlays and virtual showrooms, the apps are dependent on smartphone GPS and camera functionality to create more immersive experience.
+Although there are many AR apps that use interactive maps overlays and virtual showrooms, the apps are dependent on smartphone GPS and camera functionality to create more immersive experience.
 Hardware like a depth-sensing camera will be required to enable hardware based augmented reality.
 Apple is also looking to make an augmented reality SDK accessible to developers.

-In Daymon, as part of our product designs, we are embedding recipe videos, product information etc. When consumers scan the image through an AR app, a recipe video will pop up with additional product information.
+In Daymon, as part of our product designs, we are embedding recipe videos, product information etc. When Consumers scan the image through an AR app, a recipe video will pop up with additional product information.
 For example, if we are creating a design for pasta, we embed recipe videos and when consumers play the video they can click on the “Buy” button which will transfer the ingredients into the shopping cart.
 This helps retailers to keep their shoppers engaged.